FREE SHIPPING on orders over $65 International: over $250

 Xi Shi Yixing Teapot (ZiSha: ZiNi)

-This 140ml Zi Ni Yixing teapot made of clay from the delta of the Yangtze River (Zi Sha) has excellent porosity and heat-retaining properties that can significantly improve tea taste.
+This 140ml teapot is made of purple clay from the delta of the Yangtze River, aka Yixing clay or Zi Sha.
+Zi Ni clay is unique for its porosity and high iron content, which can significantly affect tea taste.
 The shape is the classical Xi Shi (西施).
 Xi Shi was a famous beauty of ancient China.
-This classical shape resembles her full round face, the spout looks like a mouth, gentle and graceful, and the handle resembles her elegant hair bun.
+The shape resembles her full round face, the spout looks like a mouth, gentle and graceful, and the handle resembles her elegant hair bun.

 "Dragon Egg" Handmade Chaozhou Teapot